bartduisters/vue-dynamic-forms/docs/guide/validation.md

             validations: [
               Validator({
                 validator: max(100),
-                text: 'Tips canmot be more than 100 €', }),
+                text: 'Tips cannot be more than 100 €', }),
             ],
           }),